zhiqiang-hhhh/DBPlayground/README.md

 # DBPlayground

-`DBPlaygound` aims to offer a platform to show/verify how to integrate other interesting things with a database.
+A platform to show/verify how to integrate other interesting things with a database.

-We offer a prototype database based on CMU 15445's course project.
+Based on CMU 15445's course project.

 ## Target list

-1. Introduce GWP-ASan and ASan
-2. Provide multi-languages accessibility(python/golang)
-3. Build-in perf
-4. LLM integration?

 ## Build
 ```bash